Mixed White and Black African people in the United Kingdom: Representations

 Many public figures from various fields and professions in the United Kingdom have spoken about their experiences as mixed race persons who possess what they, or various media, have defined as white and black African ancestry.
 Raised in Wales by an English mother and Nigerian father, singer Shirley Bassey's upbringing as a "mixed-race child brought up by a white mother" has been described as "highly unusual" for 1930s Britain.
 Also a singer, Emeli Sandé has referred to "the Talk" as a conversation that parents are faced with when black and mixed-race children first experience racism.
 Sandé, who has a white mother and black Zimbabwean father, was responding to the George Floyd protests in 2020.
 Fellow singer Raye, who has English, Swiss and Ghanaian heritage, believes that being mixed race has contributed to her ability to span music genres.

 Actress Ashley Madekwe has stated "I'm mixed race, and I'm very proud of that fact."
 Madwekwe suggested that "I don't look white.
 I can't really play white" characters.
 Also relating to casting in the film industry, Carmen Ejogo, who has Scottish and Nigerian ancestry, has proposed that her mixed-race heritage made her susceptible to a form of exoticism-based typecasting.
 With English, German Jewish, and Ghanaian ancestry, journalist Afua Hirsch concurs that the perceived exoticism of mixed race people has been exploited in media and advertising:

 And where as a child I longed for the normality of seeing a physical resemblance in others, now images of mixed-race people are everywhere.
 The trademark look; curly hair, brown skin, features that are a touch exotic but not so different as to be threatening to the mainstream, is used to sell sofas, house insurance, gym memberships and mobile phones.
 It's as if we have become the new, acceptable face of blackness.

 Politicians Chuka Umunna and Helen Grant self-identify as mixed race; both being of English and Nigerian extraction.
 Actress Tupele Dorgu believes that her black Nigerian father and white English mother's marriage was judged in a discriminatory manner by members of her community growing up in Manchester, England.

 Notable contributions

 Arts and entertainment

 Notable actors and actresses who are from or based in the UK have been described as being mixed race, and either referenced in media with or identify themselves as having both white and black African ancestry.
 Thandie Newton has English and Zimbabwean ancestry.
 Nimmy March, and Gugu Mbatha-Raw are of South African and English ancestry.
 Sophie Okonedo has maternal Polish Jewish and Russian Jewish heritage, and paternal Nigerian ancestry.
+Georgina Campbell has English and Jamaican ancestry.

-Actors O. T. Fagbenle, and Luti Fagbenle, and actresses Ashley Madekwe, Fola Evans-Akingbola, Nina Sosanya, and Tupele Dorgu are of English and Nigerian heritage.
+Actors O-T Fagbenle, and Luti Fagbenle, and actresses Ashley Madekwe, Fola Evans-Akingbola, Nina Sosanya, and Tupele Dorgu are of English and Nigerian heritage.
 Carmen Ejogo has Scottish and Nigerian ancestry, while Richard Ayoade, and Hannah John-Kamen are of Norwegian and Nigerian descent.
 Kananu Kirimi has Scottish and Kenyan ancestry, and Adjoa Andoh is of English and Ghanaian descent.